AlexChika/team-recruit-sc/README.md

 # Team Recruit Design Test

-This project was bootstrapped is styled with styled-components and written with Typescript
+This project was styled with styled-components and written with Typescript.

 ## Core Dependencies